UVADS/DS1001/grading.md

 Weekly Assignments
 * LABS - There are 12 labs and all grade bundles require completion of all 12 labs.
 They are designed to be completed in class.
 There is a make up lab day and any student may make up a lab that day for any reason, no excuse is necessary.
 * READ - The READ assignments are posted to Canvas a week before the due date and take less than two hours to complete.
 Late submissions are not accepted.
 Extenuating circumstances can be excused after discussion with Professor Alonzi during office hours.
+We suggest completion of these assignments well in advance of the deadline.

 ## Flexibility Provisions
 1. Labs: There is a make up lab week at the end of the term where students can complete a lab they were unable to complete.
 No excuse is necessary.